- Yes, we do. There are two Master’s options: Thesis and Coursework.

 The Department of Electrical Engineering hosts an invitation only Visit Days weekend for prospective graduate students.
 Applicants who have been selected will be notified personally, so please be sure to get your application completed on time and have current contact information.

 Applicants who wish to visit at other times should contact faculty with whom they are interested in doing research before they arrive in Seattle to schedule individual meetings.
 Meetings with faculty or current students (Faculty might refer you to one of their students) are most beneficial for visitors who are deciding if the UW Electrical Engineering Graduate Program is right for you.
 You will be able to speak about research currently being done here and also possibly tour a lab.

 Applicants may also contact the Lead Graduate Advisor by email to schedule a meeting to discuss general admissions questions only.
-We will not review transcripts, critique writing statements, or discuss other graduate programs/departments.
-More in-depth questions about the various labs and research being conducted is better answered by faculty or their graduate students.
-Please note during the months of November-January, the Graduate Advising Office will be extremely busy with admissions & May-June is busy with end-of-the-year events (graduations/commencement).
-Email is the preferred method of communication.
-Please contact us for an appointment, read our website thoroughly (especially the FAQ page), and have your questions ready before you plan to visit.
+We will not review transcripts or critique writing statements, and we do not have insight into other graduate programs/departments.
+In-depth questions about labs and the research being conducted are better answered by our faculty or their graduate students.

 March 14-15, 2013.